Robok-Engine/Robok-Easy-UI/README.md

 - **What's config field?**: Config field is used to store config layout
 Available Config's:
 style: a theme for ui (more used on Robok Engine)
-orientation: a orientation for layout, landscape portraint etc.
+orientation: a orientation for layout, landscape portrait etc.
-(These Config are just returned in the onGenerateCodr, they are not added to the xml code.)
+(These Config are just returned in the onGenerateCode, they are not added to the xml code.)

 ## How to compile